-Action 2.1: Create development standards for application within all local government jurisdictions in Cumberland County Univolve all interested public and private sector interests in the creation of the standards as follows:
+Action 2.1: Create development standards for application within all local government jurisdictions in Cumberland County.
+Involve all interested public and private sector interests in the creation of the standards as follows:

 - Urban Development Standards for existing urban areas and properties within the Urban and Urban Fringe Areas.
-Include exceptions for environmentally sensitive or constrained sites. - Rural Development Standards for properties not in an incorporated area and not within the Urban or Urban Fringe/Areas. - Small Town Dévelopment Standards as may be necessary to accommodate particular small town areas. - Historic Area Development Standards and criteria for exceptions to more modern standards that would destroy the character of older areas. - Action 2.2.
-Jointly adopt and print a development standards booklet describing in both text and illustrations, the standards established under Action 2.1 above. - Action 2.3: Establish specific criteria in prea zoning ordinances for approving higher density development. - Action 2.4: Identify and adopt incentives for encouraging infill development on sites where urban services are already in place.
+Include exceptions for environmentally sensitive or constrained sites. - Rural Development Standards for properties not in an incorporated area and not within the Urban or Urban Fringe Areas. - Small Town Development Standards as may be necessary to accommodate particular small town areas. - Historic Area Development Standards for exceptions to more modern standards that would destroy the character of older areas.

+Action 2.2.
+Jointly adopt and print a development standards booklet describing in both text and illustrations, the standards established under Action 2.1 above.